 The Project Packager is provided for situations where an entire project needs to be backed up or transferred to another location.

-The wizard-based packager archives a complete Altium NEXUS project, tree of projects or Design Workspace (and its constituent projects) to a nominated location as a single time-stamped zip file.
-The wizard is accessed from the main menu (Project » Project Packager) or by right-clicking on a project then selecting Project Packager from the context menu.
+The wizard-based packager archives a complete Altium Designer project, tree of projects or Design Workspace (and its constituent projects) to a nominated location as a single time-stamped zip file.
+The wizard is accessed from the main menu (Project » Project Packager) or by right-clicking on a project and selecting Project Packager from the context menu.

 Use the Project Packager to transfer an entire project (or tree of projects) and its linked documents to a timestamped zip file.

 The wizard provides options for determining:

 - Where the archive is to be stored.

 - Whether any generated, system or external files are included.

 - Which of a project's linked documents are included in the final archive.